Online FNV164 Hash Calculator

 Carriage Return and Line Feed characters

-At present time our text editor doesn't have functionality that can take into account which of those characters you want to keep in string.
-This problem come from browsers which normalize all of the line endings to "CRLF" ("\r\n") format according to "HTML specification".
-It means that if you paste from buffer string
+Currently, our text editor doesn't have functionality to determine which of those characters you want to keep in the string.
+This issue arises because browsers normalize all line endings to the "CRLF" ("\r\n") format according to the HTML specification.
+This means that if you paste a string from the clipboard:

-"hello\nword" and press "Encode", your browser will convert it to "hello\r\nword" and only after this your browser send FORM to us.
-As a result we will show you hash of "hello\r\nword" but not "hello\nword"
+"hello\nword" and press "Encode", your browser will convert it to "hello\r\nword" and only after this will your browser send the FORM to us.
+As a result, we will show you the hash of: "hello\r\nword" but not "hello\nword"

-You can avoid this with encode string to "base64" on your side and use "Chains of algorithms" that described above.
+You can avoid this by encoding the string to "Base64" on your side and using the "Chains of algorithms" described above.

 Example 1: Hash from string with only Line Feed (LF) character Text: hello\nworld